grid-line

 In many cases, the legalities of such practices boil down to the laws of the state where the business is incorporated/headquartered.

-6. Brand Stance As An Employee Attraction and Retention Tool
+6. Brand Stance Becomes An Employee Attraction And Retention Tool

 In a society that’s becoming increasingly polarized, some companies are turning to more ideological strategies to attract high-quality employees.

-On the one hand, some CEOs - like Coinbase’s Brian Armstrong - have made it clear the purpose of a business is to drive shareholder value.
-And because of that, the company has no intention of getting involved in politics or controversial social issues (e.g. the transgender movement, police shootings, etc.).
+On the one hand, some CEOs — like Google’s Sundar Pichai — have made it clear the purpose of a business is to drive shareholder value.
+He noted that “this is a business” following employee protests over the Israeli-Palestinian conflict.

-On the flip side, studies have proven firms with “greater corporate responsibility performance can reduce average turnover times by 25-50%”.
+On the flip side, studies have found that firms with greater corporate responsibility performance can reduce average turnover by as much as 50%.

 With employee turnover at all-time highs, taking a strong brand stance can be a powerful way to attract and retain employees who share their employer's values.